FREDA: Flexible Relation Extraction Data Annotation: Evaluation

 \subsection{Test Results}

 We trained models on all datasets created with FREDA and tested them on the corresponding test sets as well as on unseen data provided by KnowledgeNet, which can be considered as high-quality.

 The KnowledgeNet training data can be downloaded from their repository\footnote{\url{https://github.com/diffbot/knowledge-net}}, which can be used for testing models trained on our datasets.
 Since this dataset does not contain exhaustive entity annotations (only entities participating in a specific relation are annotated), negative examples for testing can only be generated from sentences expressing a relation.
 These are presumably the more challenging sentences since the model needs to figure out which entity is subject, which is object and which entities are neither.
 Also, entity-pairs for negative examples can be extracted through considering mentions of the same entity, which cannot be related to each other.
-For all relations, this results in 10,895 positive and 46,347 negative examples, compared to 11,160 positive and 232,678 negative examples for our datasets.
+For all relations, this results in 10,895 positive and 46,347 negative examples, compared to 11,160 positive and 232,678 negative examples for our datasets\footnote{Each sentence can contain multiple positive and negative examples, each subject-object-combination is considered.}.

 We are reporting Precision, Recall and F1 score on the FREDA and KnowledgeNet test sets in Table \ref{tab:results}, broken up for each relation as well as \textbf{Interim} results for relations which can be found in the datasets from both approaches, and the \textbf{Total} which includes the four additional relations we annotated with FREDA.